 Joining the ends:

-- When you have fully sewn around the blanket back to the starting point, join with your preferred method as noted at the start of the DIY project.
+- When you have fully sewn around the blanket back to the starting point, join with your preferred method as noted above.

 Topstitching the binding: